10 least visited countries in the world – and how to get there

 Annual visitors: 6,000

-Kiribati is the third Pacific island state on this list.
-The country consists of 33 islands and has a total area of 800 square kilometers (310 square miles), but extends to over 3.5 million square kilometers (1,350,000 square miles) Ocean.
+Kiribati is the third Pacific island country on this list.
+The country is made up of 33 islands and has a total area of 800 square kilometers (310 sq mi) but, incredibly, stretches across 3.5 million square kilometers (1,350,000 sq mi) of ocean.

-alt = “The least visited countries in the world: Kiribati”> The Heavenly Kiribati is one of the least visited countries in the world
+alt=“least visited countries in the world: kiribati”>Heavenly Kiribati is one of the least visited countries in the world

-In fact, Kiribati is the only country in the world that falls into all four hemispheres, spans the equator and extends into the eastern and western hemisphere.
+In fact, Kiribati is the only country in the world that falls in all four hemispheres, spanning the equator and extending into the Eastern and Western Hemispheres.
 It was also the first country to experience the beginning of the third millennium on January 1, 2000.

-How to reach Kiribati: Fiji Airways flies from Nadi in Fiji.
-Air Kiribati offers some international flights via Solomon Airlines and a number of domestic flights.
+How to get to Kiribati: Fiji Airways flies from Nadi in Fiji.
+Air Kiribati offers some international flights via Solomon Airlines as well as a number of domestic flights.

 Annual visitors: 22,000

-Guinea-Bissau on the west coast of Africa borders on Senegal in the north, in the east and south on Guinea and in the west on the Atlantic Ocean.
-In 1974 it achieved independence after years of the guerrilla war against Portuguese colonialists.
+Guinea-Bissau, on the west coast of Africa, borders Senegal to the north, Guinea to the east and south, and the Atlantic Ocean to the west.
+It gained independence in 1974 after years of guerrilla warfare against Portuguese colonialists.

-political instability inhibited economic development, but Bissau-Guinean has held through, says Lonely Planet: "The jokes like the music are loud, but tenderly.
-The shells with grilled oysters are served with a sauce that is sharp enough to give a kick, but not so strongly that it covers bitterness."
+Political instability has stunted economic development, but Bissau-Guineans are holding on, says Lonely Planet: "The jokes, like the music, are loud but tender.
+The shells of grilled oysters are served with a sauce spicy enough to give a kick, but not so strong that it masks the bitterness."

-The few tourists who visit it will probably stop in Arquipélago Dos Bijagós, a labyrinth from 88 tropical islands and islands, which was declared a UNESCO biosphere reserve in 1996.
-The area is the home of hippos, monkeys, chimpanzees and buffalos.
-Fish thrive in protected waters and hundreds of bird species live in his wetlands and mangroves.
+The few tourists who visit are likely to stop at Arquipélago dos Bijagós, a labyrinth of 88 tropical islands and islets that was declared a UNESCO biosphere reserve in 1996.
+The area is home to hippos, monkeys, chimpanzees and buffalo.
+Fish thrive in protected waters and hundreds of bird species live in its wetlands and mangroves.

 Annual visitors: 26,000

-The Salomons consist of six main islands and over 900 smaller islands that are scattered over the Pacific Ocean.
+The Solomon Islands consist of six main islands and over 900 smaller islands scattered across the Pacific Ocean.

-The country has a wild turbulent story that ranges from violent fights during the Second World War to intensive ethnic violence in the late 90s and early 2000s, but is now calmer and more open for tourism.
+The country has a wildly turbulent history, ranging from fierce fighting during World War II to intense ethnic violence in the late '90s and early 2000s, but is now quieter and more open to tourism.

-alt = “The least visited countries in the world: Salomon”> The remote salomons
+alt=“least visited countries in the world: Solomon Islands”>The remote Solomon Islands

-east of Papua New Guinea and northwest of Vanuatu, the country is not a luxury beach goal, but offers an authentic Melanese experience in the middle of lush mangrove, extensive lagoons and emerald green forests.
+Located east of Papua New Guinea and northwest of Vanuatu, the country is not a luxury beach destination but offers an authentic Melanesian experience amidst lush mangroves, expansive lagoons and emerald green forests.

-This is how you reach the salomons: there are flights from Australia, Fiji, Papua New Guinea and Vanuatu.
+How to get to the Solomon Islands: There are flights from Australia, Fiji, Papua New Guinea and Vanuatu.
 Domestic flights are also available via Solomon Airlines.

 Annual visitors: 28,000

-After over 20 coups or coup attempts, this island state finally gains stability and builds up a tourist infrastructure.
-It looks like it remains one of the least visited countries in the world.
+After over 20 coups or attempted coups, this island nation is finally gaining stability and building a tourist infrastructure.
+As it stands, it remains one of the least visited countries in the world.

-The comors are a collection of four main islands and a number of smaller islands and lie in the Indian Ocean off the east coast of Africa.
-The country has a complex ethnic mix that includes African indigenous people, Malay immigrants and descendants of Arab traders.
+The Comoros is a collection of four main islands and a number of smaller islands located in the Indian Ocean off the east coast of Africa.
+The country has a complex ethnic mix that includes African natives, Malay immigrants and descendants of Arab traders.

-Interestingly, the Komoren are the only state with membership in the African Union, the Francophonia, the Organization for Islamic Cooperation, the Arab League and the Commission for the Indian Ocean.
-His majority religion is Islam and official languages are comor, Arabic and French.
+Interestingly, the Comoros is the only state with membership in the African Union, the Francophonie, the Organization of Islamic Cooperation, the Arab League and the Indian Ocean Commission.
+Its majority religion is Islam and official languages are Comorian, Arabic and French.

-This is how you reach the comors: Flights run from Kenya, Tanzania, Madagascar as well as Dubai, France and Yemen.
-Domestic flights are carried out by AB AViation and Inter Iles Aviation (+269 771 00 03).
+How to get to the Comoros: Flights operate from Kenya, Tanzania, Madagascar as well as Dubai, France and Yemen.
+Domestic flights are operated by AB Aviation and Inter Iles Aviation (+269 771 00 03).

 Annual visitors: 29,000

-With 29,000 visitors in 2017, the African island state of São Tomé & Príncipe remains one of the least visited countries in the world.
+With 29,000 visitors in 2017, the African island nation of São Tomé & Príncipe remains one of the least visited countries in the world.

-The two main islands and their smaller islets were uninhabited until the discovery by Portuguese explorers in the 15th century.
-The islands were gradually populated by Portugal in the 16th century and served as a trading center for the Atlantic slave trade.
+The two main islands and their smaller islets were uninhabited until they were discovered by Portuguese explorers in the 15th century.
+The islands were gradually settled by Portugal in the 16th century and served as a trading center for the Atlantic slave trade.

-Together the islands form the second smallest African country after the Seychelles and, 225 km (140 miles) in front of the northwest coast of Gabon, are rarely visited because of their relative seclusion.
-This could change if Lonely Planet São Tomé & Príncipe appoints one of the best places to visit 2019.
+Together, the islands form the second-smallest African country after the Seychelles and, 225 km (140 miles) off the northwest coast of Gabon, are rarely visited because of their relative isolation.
+This could change if Lonely Planet names São Tomé & Príncipe one of the best places to visit in 2019.

-How to reach São Tomé & Príncipe: TAP and STP Airways fly from Lisbon to São Tomé.
+How to get to São Tomé & Príncipe: TAP and STP Airways fly from Lisbon to São Tomé.
 Continental flights are also available from Angola, Cape Verde, Gabon and Cameroon.

 8. Micronesia